AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 Cafcass has lots of information on child-related topics.
 They specialise in giving children a voice in the Family Courts.

-Click here to see a useful video about the rights of children in divorce.
+Click here for a useful video about children's rights in divorce.

 These outcomes stretch on into adulthood.
-Acrimonious parental conflict is a common childhood factor in adults who experience mental ill health, relationship difficulties, substance abuse, homelessness, criminality.
+Acrimonious parental conflict is a common childhood factor in adults who experience mental ill health, relationship difficulties, substance abuse, homelessness and criminality.

 By contrast, actions designed to reduce the level of inter-parental conflict are associated with positive long-term outcomes.
 There are clear improvements in mental health, behaviour, school outcomes and long-term relationships.

-These positive outcomes have benefits not just for the individuals but for the whole of society.
-They produce widespread cost savings, ranging from the education system to the health and social care system, the civil and criminal justice system and they also produce positive future employment outcomes.
+These positive outcomes benefit not just individuals but the whole of society.
+They produce widespread cost savings, ranging from the education system to the health and social care system and the civil and criminal justice system, and they also produce positive future employment outcomes.

 Cafcass has lots of information on child-related topics.
 They specialise in giving children a voice in the Family Courts.

-Click here to see a useful video about the rights of children in divorce.
+Click here for a useful video about children's rights in divorce.

 These outcomes stretch on into adulthood.
-Acrimonious parental conflict is a common childhood factor in adults who experience mental ill health, relationship difficulties, substance abuse, homelessness, criminality.
+Acrimonious parental conflict is a common childhood factor in adults who experience mental ill health, relationship difficulties, substance abuse, homelessness and criminality.

 By contrast, actions designed to reduce the level of inter-parental conflict are associated with positive long-term outcomes.
 There are clear improvements in mental health, behaviour, school outcomes and long-term relationships.

-These positive outcomes have benefits not just for the individuals but for the whole of society.
-They produce widespread cost savings, ranging from the education system to the health and social care system, the civil and criminal justice system and they also produce positive future employment outcomes.
+These positive outcomes benefit not just individuals but the whole of society.
+They produce widespread cost savings, ranging from the education system to the health and social care system and the civil and criminal justice system, and they also produce positive future employment outcomes.

-For the most advanced separated parenting app try the Our Family Wizard app that combines all schedules, files, contacts and communication in one app.
-This keeps everyone, including grandparents, family law professionals and the children, in the loop.
+For the most advanced separated parenting app try the Our Family Wizard appapp. .
+It combines all schedules, files, contacts, and communication in one app, keeping everyone, including grandparents, family law professionals, and the children, in the loop.

 For free apps try App Close and 2 Houses.

-You may wish to read Dr. JoAnne Pedro-Carroll’s book Putting Children First and Ashley Palmer’s Handover Book to ease communication.
+To facilitate communication you may wish to read Dr JoAnne Pedro-Carroll’s book Putting Children First and Ashley Palmer’s Handover Book.

 For free apps try App Close and 2 Houses.

-You may wish to read Dr. JoAnne Pedro-Carroll’s book Putting Children First and Ashley Palmer’s Handover Book to ease communication.
+To facilitate communication you may wish to read Dr JoAnne Pedro-Carroll’s book Putting Children First and Ashley Palmer’s Handover Book.

-Surrey Family Mediation adopts the highest possible standards and takes all reasonable steps in safeguarding the welfare of young people and vulnerable adults and preventing their abuse.
+Surrey Family Mediation adopts the highest possible standards and takes all reasonable steps to safeguard the welfare of young people and vulnerable adults and prevent their abuse.

 • Ensuring that the welfare of children, young people and vulnerable adults is always paramount.